 4. INTEC Education College

-INTEC Education College is holds an excellent reputation as an educational provider for Pre-university studies, Diploma and Professional Accountancy Programmes.
-Its IPAC Education division, which is the centre for the professional accountancy programmes, boasts a passing rate of 30% above world average in the ACCA exams, earning the College its status as a Platinum Approved Learning Partner of ACCA.
+INTEC Education College is holding an excellent reputation as an educational provider for Pre-university studies, Diploma and Professional Accountancy Programmes.
+Its IPAC Education division, which is the centre for the professional accountancy programmes, boasts a passing rate of 30% above the world average in the ACCA exams, earning the College its status as a Platinum Approved Learning Partner of ACCA.

 6. Kolej Universiti Poly-Tech MARA (KUPTM)

 Located within the UNESCO World Heritage City of Georgetown in Penang, DISTED College provides a vibrant environment for living and learning.
 The College has received a 5-star rating from the Malaysian Quality Evaluation System for Private Colleges (MyQuest) 2014/15, excelling particularly in the areas of Social Science, Business and Law.
 DISTED has also produced ACCA students with scores that surpass the global passing rate.